Liam2032/GCE-Live-Billing-Tracker/README.md

 This is a very useful bash script which automatically shows you your current billing cost of your Google Cloud VM Compute instances live and accurately.

 If you care about your money and want a live view of your usage, try this out! <br/>
-<b> Please keep in mind costs such as Image storage, Snapshots or internet usage is not monitored and need to also be accounted for </b>
+##### Please keep in mind costs such as Image storage, Snapshots or internet usage is not monitored and need to also be accounted for.
 <br/>
 <br/>
 Feel free to let me know changes/additions to be made :)